 Abuse of the Elderly and Vulnerable Adults in Care

-Many of the elderly in Society and vulnerable adults with learning or other disabilities are looked after in care homes or other supported accommodation and housing.
+Many of the elderly and vulnerable adults with learning or other disabilities are looked after in care homes or other supported accommodation and housing.
 These homes may be run by the Local Authority or increasingly by Private Companies.
 Some elderly or vulnerable adults may still reside in their own homes but may have carers or other support workers or professionals visiting them to provide services.

 When a family member or friend suffers abuse in a place where they should be being cared for or by an individual who should be looking after them, it is extremely upsetting both for them and for their families.
 The abuse may take many forms including intentional physical/sexual assault but also neglect, cruelty, mistreatment and accident/injury through carelessness.

 It will most likely be the case that the person who has suffered the abuse or neglect will not be in a position to complain for themselves or to contact a Solicitor or other professional for advice.
 This does not prevent a claim for compensation being brought for them.
 As a family member or friend, you may be able to bring the claim on their behalf.